As an online store owner, there is nothing worse than seeing hard-earned traffic being lost as cart abandonment.

 - Delivery takes too long

-Let’s see each of these online-shopper-turn-offs in detail now:
+In this blog, Let’s see each of these online-shopper-turn-offs in detail now.

 Undeclared Shipping Costs

-Joe is looking to buy a daily running shoes and finds something he likes on an online store.
-The shoe make, color, size, price and everything matches his preferences.
+Joe is looking to buy a daily running shoe and finds something he likes on an online store.
+The shoe makes, colour, size, price and everything matches his preferences.

 To Joe’s surprise, when he reaches the checkout page where the payment happens, he finds an additional $20 added to the product price.

 This undeclared shipping cost will definitely make Joe rethink his decision to buy the shoe he spent so long searching, researching and fixing as a final choice.
 If Joe decides not to pay that additional ‘undeclared’ $20, he will simply abandon the shopping cart.
 Even worse, he might check for the same shoe and move on to a competitor store.